Chart Color Schemes

 Income levels sit below national averages according to AreaSearch assessment

-According to AreaSearch's aggregation of the latest postcode level ATO data released on 30 June 2023, Moyne - East SA2 had a median income among taxpayers of $49,633.
-The average income stood at $61,272 in this area during the same period.
-This is lower than the national average and compares to levels of $50,954 (median) and $62,728 (average) across Rest of Vic.
-Based on Wage Price Index growth of 8.25% since financial year 2023, current estimates for Moyne - East SA2 would be approximately $53,728 (median) and $66,327 (average) as of September 2025.
-From the 2021 Census data, household incomes in Moyne - East rank at the 42nd percentile, family incomes at the 39th percentile, and personal incomes at the 36th percentile.
-The earnings profile shows that 33.1% of locals (2,461 people) fall into the $1,500 - 2,999 income category.
-This is consistent with broader trends across the region where 30.3% of individuals are in the same income bracket.
-Housing costs are manageable with 90.6% retained, but disposable income ranks below average at the 44th percentile.
-The area's SEIFA income ranking places it in the 5th decile.
+According to AreaSearch's aggregation of the latest postcode level ATO data released for FY-23, the Moyne - East SA2 had a median income among taxpayers of $49,633 with the average level standing at $61,272.
+This is lower than average on a national basis and compares to levels of $50,954 and $62,728 across Regional Vic. respectively.
+Based on Wage Price Index growth of 8.25% since FY-23, current estimates would be approximately $53,728 (median) and $66,327 (average) as of September 2025.
+From the 2021 Census, household, family and personal incomes all rank modestly in Moyne - East, between the 36th and 42nd percentiles.
+The earnings profile shows the predominant cohort spans 33.1% of locals (2,461 people) in the $1,500 - 2,999 category, consistent with broader trends across the region showing 30.3% in the same category.
+Housing costs are manageable with 90.6% retained, though disposable income sits below average at the 44th percentile and the area's SEIFA income ranking places it in the 5th decile.

 Frequently Asked Questions - Income